 Tip #10.
 Enjoy Yourself: You’re in Vegas

 Although you’re attending AWS re:Invent to learn, make new contacts, and do business, you should remember you’re in Vegas, so that means enjoying yourself, too.
 The great team that puts together this event makes sure to offer out-of-the ordinary activities like Broomball, a Harley Ride, 4K and 8K Runs, and more.
 But if those things don’t appeal, take some time experience the ambience of Las Vegas.
 Visit a casino or two, check out the Gangster Museum, or just walk down the strip and take in all the neon.

 Whatever your agenda is at re:Invent, if you follow these tips, you’ll benefit from all this amazing event has to offer.
 And, when you’re there, be sure to find TmaxSoft.
 We are in booth #635 in the Expo Hall.

 About Moses Mathuram

-Moses Mathuram is the Vice President of Global Channels and Partnerships for TmaxSoft.
+Moses Mathuram is the Interim US CEO and Vice President of Global Channels and Partnerships for TmaxSoft.
 In this role, Moses is responsible for enhancing and developing TmaxSoft’s global networks and alliances in addition to owning the overall channel strategy, plan and route-to-market.
 He held senior level positions at Infosys, IBM and Computer Associates.
 Moses is a member of the Association of Strategic Alliances Professionals and has a bachelor’s degree in Physics from Madras Christian College and an MBA in Marketing & International Business from the Hindu Institute of Management.